 Specify whether to render the image in black and white, grayscale, or colour.

-Syntax -Zm mode

-Parameter mode:

-0:Black and White - 1 bit 1:GrayScale - 8 bit 2:RGB Colour - 24 bit 3:CMYK - 4 bit 4:CMYK - 32 bit

-The default is Black and White.

-Alchemy defaults to rendering the image in 1 bit black and white.
+Syntax -Zm mode Parameter mode : 0:Black and White - 1 bit 1:GrayScale - 8 bit 2:RGB Colour - 24 bit 3:CMYK - 4 bit 4:CMYK - 32 bit The default is Black and White.
+Comments Alchemy defaults to rendering the image in 1 bit black and white.
 If you specify grayscale or RGB colour, Alchemy will automatically fall back to grayscale or black and white if the image doesn't use any colour or grayscale, respectively.
 However, the memory, disk space requirements, and processing time all increase dramatically when telling Alchemy to render in Mode 1 or Mode 2, so don't specify those modes if it is not necessary.
 You may want to specify grayscale output even when converting a PostScript file which will be printed on a black and white device.
 This way Alchemy can do a better job raster scaling the image and you have control over the dithering type used.
 If you specify black and white mode the only dither available is the halftone dither.
 Using CMYK - 4 bit mode can significantly speed up conversion times, since the amount of data written is less than in the RGB Colour or CMYK - 32 bit modes.
 However the only dither algorithm available with this mode is a digital halftone.
 Using CMYK - 32 bit mode can be useful if you have colour separations in the PostScript file (for example, CMYK EPS files).
 The CMYK - 32 bit option will preserve these separations so the colour representations will be more accurate and has an advantage over the CMYK - 4 bit mode in allowing any of the dithering types to be used.

-Convert the file poster.ps to a colour RTL file for plotting on a NovaJet plotter:

-'''

-alchemy poster.ps -Zm2 --r10

-'''

-Do the same thing, but go directly to 4-bit CMYK:

-'''

-alchemy poster.ps -Zm3 --r10

-'''

-Do the same thing, but generate a 24-bit CMYK file and then convert it to RTL using dither type 3:
+Examples Convert the file poster.ps to a colour RTL file for plotting on a NovaJet plotter: alchemy poster.ps -Zm2r10 Do the same thing, but go directly to 4-bit CMYK: alchemy poster.ps -Zm3r10 Do the same thing, but generate a 32-bit CMYK file and then convert it to RTL using dither type 3: alchemy poster.ps -Zm4 -d3r10

-'''

-alchemy poster.ps -Zm4 -d3 --r10

-'''

-Pages -Zp
+Pages

 Specify which pages to render.

-Syntax -Zp page

--Zp [startPage [endPage]]

-Parameter page:

-Specify page number

-The default is page 1.

-startPage:

-Specify beginning page number.

-endPage:

-Specify ending page number.
-The default is to render all pages.

-If you specify a single page after the -Zp option, only that page will be converted.
-If you specify two page numbers all pages between those two numbers will be converted (inclusive, e.g. -Zp 2 3 will convert pages 2 and 3).

-To convert all pages in a document specify -Zp without a following parameter or use the -U option.

-When converting multiple pages, either multiple files will be written (each containing a single page) or a single multi-page file will be written, depending on the use of the ---U option.
-See the ---U option for more information and the examples section below for an example.

-Convert page 2 of the file test.ps to a GIF file called test.gif:

-alchemy test.ps -g -Zp 2

-Convert pages 2 through 9 of the file test.ps to multiple GIF files:

-Convert pages 2 through 9 of the file test.ps to a single multipage GIF file, called pages.gif:

-Convert all the pages in the file test.ps to a single multi-page GIF file, called pages.gif:
+Syntax -Zp -Zp page -Zp startPage endPage Parameter page : Specify page number The default is page 1. startPage: Specify beginning page number. endPage: Specify ending page number.
+Comments If the -Zp option is used without a following parameter all pages in the input file(s) will be converted.
+If you specify a single parameter after the -Zp option, only that page will be converted.
+If you specify two parameters all pages between those two numbers will be converted (inclusive, e.gZp 2 3 will convert pages 2 and 3).
+When converting multiple pages, either multiple files will be written (each containing a single page) or a single multi-page file will be written, depending on the use of theU option.
+See theU option for more information and the examples section below for an example.
+Examples Convert page 2 of the file test.ps to a GIF file called test.gif: alchemy test.ps -g -Zp 2 Convert pages 2 through 9 of the file test.ps to multiple GIF files: alchemy test.ps -g -Zp 2 9 Convert pages 2 through 9 of the file test.ps to a single multi-page GIF file, called pages.gif: alchemy test.ps -g1 -Zp 2 9U pages.gif Convert all the pages in the file test.ps to a single multi-page GIF file, called pages.gif: alchemy test.ps -g1 -ZpU pages.gif